natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4EJ%20ADTW.md

 '''Pros:'''

 * Fairly manoeuvrable thanks to leading-edge flaps, especially when low on fuel
-* AIM-9P air-to-air missiles are among the best in the game (export version of the AIM-9J)
-* Equipped with flares for evading enemy missiles
+* Equipped with countermeasures for evading enemy missiles
-* A wide range of suspended armaments, suitable for any playstyle
+* A wide range of suspended armaments, suitable for multi-purpose playstyle
-* Deadly frontal armament with high burst mass
+* Deadly frontal cannons with high burst mass
 * Makes use of a ballistic computer for assisting in the aim of cannons, rockets, and bombs against ground targets

 '''Cons:'''

-* Unlike the [[F-4E Phantom II]], the F-4EJ does not have the Agile Eagle upgrade
+* Unlike the [[F-4E Phantom II]], the F-4EJ ADTW does not have the Agile Eagle upgrade
+* AIM-9P air-to-air missiles are less capable than most infrared missiles found at its BR
 * Lacks the more capable [[AIM-7E-2]] Sparrow, only has the basic AIM-7E that takes longer to start manoeuvring so it is harder to use in short-range fights
+* Lacks PD radar, making it significantly harder for radar missiles to track and hit in combat
 * Limited ammunition in the frontally-mounted cannon
 * Quite large and heavy compared to other fighters at its rank